"I BURIED MY INTENSITY AND IT BURIED ME"

-I would like to share some part of my personal history.
 I want you to know that despite the ‘therapist’s facade’, I am not perfect, and a million miles away from being 'all sorted’.
 If my journey resonates with you, I hope it offers some inspirations.

 Amongst many other things, I am focusing on the battle I have had with relationships and exposure.
 I will share how my past have stunted my ability to withstand chaos and uncertainty, and for a period, to live and love wholeheartedly.

 I have referenced some psychology theories, but really, my goal is to talk to you not as a professional, but as a fellow sensitive and intense journeyman of life.